Skip to main content

 Modern medical spa treatment room representing patient data medspas must protect under HIPAA

 If you run a medical spa, HIPAA probably feels like something the hospitals across town have to worry about.
-It isn’t.
-The moment you take a before-and-after photo, store a Botox consent form, or run a payment for a laser package tied to a patient record, you’re handling protected health information (PHI) — and you’re a HIPAA-covered entity.
+It isn't.
+The moment you take a before-and-after photo, store a Botox consent form, or run a payment for a laser package tied to a patient record, you're handling protected health information (PHI), and you're a HIPAA-covered entity.

 Here's a plain-English guide to HIPAA compliance for medspas in 2026: what's changing, why it matters, and the five things to do right now.

-For a small medspa, even a fraction of that number is existential.
-And the financial penalty is only half the damage.
-The other half is reputation.
-Patients who trust you with their face won’t book again if their consult photos end up on a hacker’s leak site.
+That combination is exactly what attackers target.
+Per the IBM Cost of a Data Breach Report 2025, healthcare was the costliest industry to recover from for the 14th year running.
+For a small medspa, even a fraction of that figure is existential, and the financial penalty is only half the damage.
+The other half is reputation: patients who trust you with their face won't book again if their consult photos end up on a leak site.

 Translation: HIPAA compliance for medspas isn't paperwork.
 It's brand protection.

-What’s Changing in the 2026 HIPAA Security Rule
+What's changing in the 2026 HIPAA Security Rule

-In December 2024, HHS’s Office for Civil Rights (OCR) issued a Notice of Proposed Rulemaking (NPRM) to overhaul the HIPAA Security Rule.
+In December 2024, HHS's Office for Civil Rights (OCR) issued a Notice of Proposed Rulemaking to overhaul the HIPAA Security Rule.
 The comment period closed in March 2025, OCR is reviewing more than 4,700 comments, and a final rule is widely expected in 2026.
+If it finalizes as proposed, the biggest changes are:

 • Mandatory encryption of ePHI at rest and in transit.

-• Mandatory multi-factor authentication (MFA) for any system that stores, transmits, or touches PHI — including your EHR, booking platform, cloud storage, and email.
+• Mandatory multi-factor authentication (MFA) for any system that stores, transmits, or touches PHI, including your EHR, booking platform, cloud storage, and email.

 • Network segmentation so a compromised front-desk PC can't reach treatment records.